act icon

 3. Practice self-compassion through a self-compassion break - be mindful, you’re not alone, be kind with yourself.

-Remember thought that resilience is not always the right or most healthy way forward.
-Resilience can also have a dark side, when you focus on impossible gaols (false hope syndrome) and make you unnecessarily tolerant of unpleasant or counterproductive circumstances.
+Remember that resilience can have a negative side, when taken to extremes.
+This could be something like focusing on impossible goals (false hope syndrome) or becoming overly tolerant of unpleasant or counterproductive circumstances.
 So, you should always be mindful of when it is time to cut your losses.

 Suggested tasks